fernando-mc/redmondpython.com/content/day_one_lesson.md

         return number
 ~~~

-**Step 4: use the function**
+**Step 4: Use the function**

 Once you define a function you can use it as many times as you want.
 You can assign the value it returns to other variables and use those variables in other commands.

 ~~~
 def add(x, y):